Life Is Strange: Before the Storm: Plot

-Rachel is told that her biological mother, Sera (Andrea Fletcher), is a drug addict, and that on the day her father kissed her, he had rejected Sera's plea to reunite with Rachel, after she adopted her away years before.
+Rachel is told that her biological mother, Sera Gearhardt (Andrea Fletcher), is a drug addict, and that on the day her father kissed her, he had rejected Sera's plea to reunite with Rachel, after she adopted her away years before.
 Rachel vows to find Sera with Chloe's help, against James' wishes.
 Chloe contacts Frank, who agrees to meet her at the scrapyard.
 She repairs the truck there before Rachel arrives.
 They are ambushed by Damon, who stabs Rachel after he realises she is the district attorney's daughter.
 Surviving the wound, Rachel recovers at the hospital, while Chloe continues the search.
 She investigates James' office for clues about Sera, instead revealing that James is crooked and has been in contact with Damon.
 Chloe uses James' phone to convince Damon to disclose where Sera is located, and finds out that Damon has kidnapped her for ransom.
 She races to Damon to pay him off, but learns, when she reaches him, that James wanted him to kill Sera.
 Frank appears and fights off Damon, after which Sera entreats Chloe to never tell Rachel about James' actions.
-Back at the hospital, Chloe is faced with a choice: tell Rachel everything or protect her from the truth.
+Back at the hospital, Chloe is faced with a choice: take matters into her own hands by telling Rachel everything or protect her from the truth.
+In the aftermath, Chloe and Rachel remain best friends, while Rachel also potentially reunites with Sera (if Chloe chooses to tell the truth).
+In a post-credits scene, Chloe attempts to contact Rachel, but she does not pick up her phone, as she partakes in a photography session, hinting at her eventual demise at the hands of Nathan Prescott and Mark Jefferson.

 Farewell

-In 2008, 13-year old Max Caulfield (Hannah Telle) struggles to break the news to Chloe that her family is moving to Seattle in three days.
+In 2008, 13-year-old Max Caulfield (Hannah Telle) struggles to break the news to Chloe that her family is moving to Seattle in three days.
 The two find a recording of their 8-year old selves speaking of a buried treasure.
-After finding the map and an amulet in the attic, Max and Chloe discover the treasure's spot, only to find that Chloe's dad, William (Joe Ochman; Peter D. Michael in main episodes), had put their time capsule in a keg, along with his own recording, for safekeeping.
-Max can choose to either tell Chloe the truth, or hide it; regardless of her decision, their plans for the rest of the day are cut short when Chloe's mother, Joyce (Bootsie Park), returns home with the news of William's death in a car crash.
+After finding the map and an amulet in the attic, Max and Chloe discover the treasure's spot, only to find that Chloe's father, William (Joe Ochman; Peter D. Michael in main episodes), had put their time capsule in a keg, along with his own recording, for safekeeping.
+Max can choose to either tell Chloe the truth, or hide it; their plans for the rest of the day are cut short when Joyce returns home and informs them that William died in a car crash.
 Max attends William's funeral days later and leaves for Seattle with her parents immediately after, leaving Chloe in grief.